Advice

 • 30+ buildings have solar (photo-voltaic) panels

-• Wind turbines at two reserves and one 0.8 MW at our headquarters at Sandy
+• 0.8 MW Wind turbine at our headquarters

-• Certification of our woodland sites by UK Woodland Assurance Scheme, so we can now sell FSC certified timber
+• Certification of our woodland sites by the UK Woodland Assurance Scheme, so we can sell FSC certified timber

-• Electric car charge points at our HQ with three electric vehicles in our fleet
+• Electric car charge points at head office, reserves and increasing numbers of electric vehicles in our fleet

 • Elimination of plastic from our membership packs and parcels